+MO5602 Directed Reading in Modern History

-MO5602 Directed Reading in Modern History SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2
+Directed Reading in Modern History SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2 Planned timetable: To be arranged.
 This module offers a directed reading project designed to encourage the development of skills of historical analysis through concentrated study of a topic chosen by the student.
 The project offers the student the opportunity to develop skills of research, analysis and presentation prior to the dissertation.
 As such, it will serve as a useful transition between the more structured teaching which characterises undergraduate work and the independence of postgraduate dissertations.
 The project will generally take the form of a bibliographical essay or primary research on a narrowly defined topic, but the guidelines are sufficiently flexible to accommodate new developments in learning and information dissemination.
 Programme module type: Compulsory for Intellectual History, Modern History, Transnational, Global and Spatial History Postgraduate Programmes.
 Optional for The Book: History and Techniques of Analysis, Central and East European Studies, Early Modern History, Environmental History, Reformation Studies Postgraduate Programmes.
 Learning and teaching methods and delivery: Weekly contact: Fortnightly tutorials.
-Assessment pattern: Coursework = 100% Module Co-ordinator: Dr J Clark Lecturer(s)/Tutor(s): By arrangement
+Assessment pattern: Coursework = 100% Module Co-ordinator: Team taught Team taught